 Are you ready for your kids to be out of school?
-At my house that means less time for scrapbooking.
-Between the warmer weather, summer holidays, vacations and kids wanting to spend time making memories, I don't get much time to scrapbook.
-In the summer I generally do easy scrapbook layouts that I can put together in less than an hour so that I can feel like I got something done.
+At my house, that means less time for scrapbooking.
+Between the warmer weather and kids, I don't get much time to scrapbook.
+In the summer, I generally do easy scrapbook layouts.
+Ones that I can put together in less than an hour so that I can feel accomplished.

-All the paper is from the Bazzill School Day's paper collection buying these great paper collections is also a great and easy way to save you time and money.
-With Bazzill paper stacks you get 8 double sided designs with two sheets of each and then some matching colored cardstock so you can quickly match all your papers without spending hours searching for matching papers.
+All the paper is from the Bazzill School Day's paper collection.
+Buying a great paper collection is also an easy way to save you time and money.
+With Bazzill paper stacks you get 8 double-sided designs with two sheets of each and then some matching colored cardstock so you can quickly match all your papers without spending hours searching for matching papers.

 How to Make the School Days Layout